Start answering these questions:

-Too many salespeople (including organizations) just get lost in a bunch of activities without a plan.
+Too many TechCEOs and selling teams just get lost in a bunch of activities without a plan.
 They make calls.
 The write emails.
 They read books.
 They follow up on tasks, etc. But what is missing with most sales people is consistent, reliable, processes that increase the probability of making their numbers.

-If you want to sell better, step back and analyze how you do what you do.
+If you want to sell better, step back and analyse how you do what you do.
 Start learning to ask WHY?

 - Why do you call when you call?